 Bookie C: Jets by 7

 In the above example if you like the Jets you'll take your business to Bookie B because if the Jets win by exactly 7 you're a winner, and if the Jets win by exactly 6, it's the only shop at which you don't lose.
-If you like the Patriots, in this example Bookie C or Victor Chandler are the places to play because the Patriots get more points as a head-start there.
-More on line-shopping in a few weeks.
+If you like the Patriots, in this example Bookie C or E are the places to play because the Patriots get more points as a head-start there.
+More on line-shopping in another article below.